52 Weird and Unique Things To Do In Tokyo

 26. Catch your own meal at a fishing restaurant

-Zauo Fishing Restaurant provides visitors to Tokyo (and other Japanese cities like Osaka and Fukuoka) with the weird and wonderful experience of catching your own fish before you eat it.
-If you opt to catch your own fish for eating (instead of just eating) you even get a few hundred yen discount for your hard work!
-Fish are swimming in designated sections of the indoor “rivers” can be be caught by fishing net or fishing rods for 110 yen extra (bait included).
+Zauo Fishing Restaurant provides visitors to Tokyo with the weird and wonderful experience of catching your own fish before you eat it.
+If you opt to catch your own fish for eating, you get a few hundred yen discount for your hard work!

 Once you’ve caught one of the red snapper, flounder, or other fish swimming around, choose how you want it prepared: sashimi, fried, grilled, or made into sushi.
 Other food is served here also, including tempura and oysters.

-Visitors will also love the interior of this weird restaurant in Tokyo, which is shaped like a number of wooden boats, with water surrounding them.
-Tokyo locations of Zauo Fishing Restaurant include Shinjuku, Shibuya, and Meguro neighborhoods.
+Visitors will also love the interior of this weird restaurant in Tokyo, which is shaped like a wooden boat surrounded by water.
+Tokyo locations of the Zauo Fishing Restaurant include Shinjuku, Shibuya, and Meguro neighborhoods.
+They’re also located in Osaka and Fukuoka.

 27. Try one-of-a-kind ice cream flavors